nikitavoloboev/data/focusing/rules.md

 	- 5:30AM - Wake up.
 	- 10:00PM - Sleep.
 - Sleep for ~ 7 hours each day.
-- No macbook in bed.
-No phone in the morning before waking up.
+- No Mac/phone in bed in the the morning.

 ## Timing
 - Minimize _News_ time and aim at __< 1 hour News time__ a day.
 Ideally less.
 Block everything that is distracting when working.